 The Millionaire book cover

 This animation should be discussed according to not only its technical and artistic qualities.
-In the totalitarian state, visual media played an essential role of a social engineer shaping the public opinion.
+In the totalitarian state, visual media played an essential role of a social engineer shaping public opinion.
 The Millionaire conveys a certain social and cultural message presented by means of animation.
 Obviously, it’s not a purely entertaining piece.
-It criticizes American elite, the “cult of dollar”, and contemporary Western culture.
+It criticizes the American elite, the “dollar cult”, and contemporary Western culture.
 Every small detail of the cartoon is used to enforce the message.
 Take for example interior backgrounds with abstract paintings and sculptures.
-Similarly to the Nazi Germany where modern art was labeled “degenerate”, in the USSR it was called “formalist art” and was sharply criticized by the Communist Party.
-Any work of art that did not fit into the rigid ideological system of the Social Realism was condemned, and independent artists were often persecuted.
+Similarly to Nazi Germany where modern art was labeled “degenerate”, in the USSR it was called “formalist art” and was sharply criticized by the Communist Party.
+Any work of art that did not fit into the rigid ideological system of Social Realism was condemned, and independent artists were often persecuted.

 A Soviet cartoon satirizing abstract art titled “Pure art”

 The cartoon shows a combination of stereotypical images, such as big cars, skyscrapers, logos, and forbidden entertainment.
 Logotypes that frame the night club sequence at the beginning and the end play an especially important role in both cinema and animation.
 Logos play the same role as geographical landmarks helping viewers understand that this cartoon is about the US.